rien n'est simple, mais tout est facile

 - Power Management.
 Sound Software, Using Unicode.
 Keeping FreeBSD up-to-date.
 Hacking CUDA on Debian.

 - Debian, Xorg hell, Consoles and Framebuffers.
-Recent insanity: DBus, HAL.
+Systemd and DBus.
 Making graphs with dot.

 - glibc, other interesting libraries, working with libraries, some implementing interfaces like pthreads.